 Drop-in advising and scheduled appointments are available for admitted business students.
 Pre-business students may also schedule an appointment with a pre-business academic advisor or utilize drop-in academic advising.

 For more information on accessing academic advising, please see our academic advising page.

 For more information on accessing career coaching, please see our career coaching page.

 Information systems professionals help clients address some of their most complex business problems through the effective use of technology.
 They see pathways to solutions of highly complex technical issues and are key leaders in conceptualizing and sourcing the best solutions.
 Information systems professionals collect, store, and analyze information and data to assist organizations and departments in executing business initiatives and making informed decisions.
 In addition, they use hardware, software, technology infrastructure combined with input from internal or external clients to develop tools to solve and track business objectives.

->

-> For more information about careers in information systems, please visit our BBA Info Systems website.
+For more information about careers in information systems, please visit our Undergraduate Info Systems website.

->

-> Faculty AND Staff in Information Systems
+Faculty AND Staff in Information Systems

 Yash Babar, BE, Ph.D.